 Sega, you’re sure to be fined for these underage cheerleaders.

 The Pro Yakyuu: Penant Race takes the All-American hot-dog-and-beer stained Great Baseball and gives it a smooth Japanese shine.
 All the American teams and players have been replaced with teams and players (fake or not fake, I do not know) from Japan.
 Go Nippon-Ham fighters!
-The in-game baseball plays about the same, only harder (Japanese games more challenging than their American counterparts?
-I’m shocked!), while the viewpoint after the ball has been hit was changed from an isometric view to a bird-eye’s viewpoint.
-This is very cinematic when someone’s gotten a home run and slightly inconvenient when you’re trying to direct an outfielder to catch the ball.
+The in-game baseball plays about the same, only harder; Japanese games more challenging than their American counterparts – I’m shocked!
+The camera angle after the batter hits the ball was also changed from an isometric to a bird-eye’s viewpoint.
+This is very cinematic when someone pops a home run and slightly inconvenient when you’re trying to direct an outfielder to catch the ball.
 There’s also an additional All-Star Game option which seems to take players from the two best leagues and pits them together.
 Lastly, there’s the ability to watch the computer play a game with itself.
 It’s a charitable inclusion, but it’s sad to think that there might exist a gamer who’s so lonely and bored, he would watch two virtual baseball teams duke it out of his own free will.